pinkertoncs/cp2-workspace/semester-1/unit-05/01-trees-and-graphs/README.md

 - In a public method, you won't want to "reveal" the underlying details (namely, the Node reference), so you will implement a **helper function**
-	- In this example, we are assuming that rot is a reference to the "root" node of the tree
+	- In this example, we are assuming that root is a reference to the "root" node of the tree

 ### Binary Search Tree traversal